bbepis/XUnity.AutoTranslator/README.md

 [General]
-Language=en                      ;The language to translate into FromLanguage=ja                  ;The original language of the game
+Language=en                      ;The language to translate into FromLanguage=ja                  ;The original language of the game. "auto" is also supported for some endpoints, but it is generally not recommended

 [Files]
 Directory=Translation\{Lang}\Text                                   ;Directory to search for cached translation files.
 Can use placeholder: {GameExeName}, {Lang}